 A post-seismic analysis was not required as the tailings have been assessed as non-liquefiable at the design earthquake loads.
 In addition, in compliance with ANCOLD (2012) and in lieu of pseudo static analyses, a deformation assessment was performed (refer Section 8.5).
-The phreatic surface adopted in the cases was a 'worst' case phreatic surface emanating from a pond near the embankment and a saturated toe, noting that these conditions have never been experienced at the dam.
-The phreatic surface inferred and modelled in the stability analyses within the embankment was at least 3m to 4m above the measure level in the highest piezometer, refer to Section 7.
+The phreatic surface adopted in the cases was an assumed 'worst' case phreatic surface emanating from a pond near the embankment and a saturated toe, noting that these conditions have never been experienced at the dam.
+The phreatic surface inferred and modelled in the stability analyses within the embankment was at least 1.5 m to 2 m above the measure level in the highest piezometer, PZH005 refer to Section 7.
 Furthermore, the phreatic surface inferred from the CPT plots (CPT3 and CPT4 located adjacent to the highest embankment profile) was located approximately 9m below the tailings surface (Sept.
 2017).